recommenders-team/recommenders/README.md

 <details>
 <summary><strong><em>Click here to see the benchmark details</em></strong></summary>

-* Time for training and testing is measured in seconds.
 * Ranking metrics (i.e., precision, recall, MAP, and NDCG) are evaluated with k equal to 10.
 * The machine we used for the benchmark is an [Azure DSVM](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) Standard NC6s_v2 with 6 vcpus, 112 GB memory and 1 K80 GPU.
 * SAR Single Node only has ranking metrics because these algorithms do not predict explicit ratings with the same scale of those in the original input data.
 Surprise SVD only has rating metrics.
 * The hyper parameters of the algorithms are:
     * `ALS(rank=40,maxIter=15,alpha=0.1,regParam=0.01,coldStartStrategy='drop',nonnegative=True)`
     * `SVD(random_state=0, n_factors=200, n_epochs=30, verbose=True)`
     * `SARSingleNodeReference(remove_seen=True, similarity_type="jaccard", time_decay_coefficient=30, time_now=None, timedecay_formula=True)`
-* **NOTE**: In a benchmark it is difficult to compare apples to apples, we computed the algorithms with the best parameters we found to optimize the performance metrics, not the time metrics.
+* **NOTE**: we computed the algorithms with the best parameters we found to optimize the performance metrics.
 </details>

 **Benchmark comparing performance metrics**